Ujoshna/Grip-Spark-Foundation-Banking-App/README.md

 Internship Type - Work from Home

-# Task-1 : Basic Banking System
+# Task-2 : Basic Banking App
 ◇ Create a simple mobile app which has the following specs.

 ◇ Start with creating a dummy data in database for upto 10